Letters from Lodi

 McKensie Smith — Assistant Winemaker, Peltier Winery

 I started my career in the wine industry at the ripe age of 18 in New Zealand where I was born and raised.
-Naturally I fell in love with the culture of the industry, the daily problem solving and the traveling opportunities which have taken me tasting all around the world.
-I now thrive off following the progression of grapes, through fermentation into aging and then bottle.
+Naturally, I fell in love with the culture of the industry, the daily problem-solving, and the traveling opportunities which have taken me tasting all around the world.
+I now thrive off following the progression of grapes, through fermentation into aging and then bottling.
 My passion is cooking and spending time with my friends and family.
-Being able to pair food and wine for my loved ones is one of the great enjoyments in my life.
+Being able to pair food and wine with my loved ones is one of the great enjoyments in my life.

 Eliza Hess — Winery Operations Director, The Lucas Winery